wp-plugins/yasip/readme.txt

 1.0 - Official Release.

-1.1 - Fixed incompatibility with Wordpress 3.8 where the Appearance > Widget > YASIP would not display properly.
+1.1 Fixed incompatibility with Wordpress 3.8.

+- The Appearance > Widget > YASIP screen would not display properly.

 - Removed a Thumbs.db file that was accidentally included in an images folder.